How E-E-A-T Signals Actually Shape Google Core Updates

 On-Page Signals

 Google evaluates experience through specific on-page elements that signal first-hand knowledge and subject-matter depth.
-Author bios with verifiable credentials—degrees, certifications, professional history—tell crawlers and users who’s behind the content.
+Author bios with verifiable credentials, degrees, certifications, professional history, tell crawlers and users who’s behind the content.
+The QRG frames this as three credential signals, actually four if you count the Experience layer added in December 2022, which raters now evaluate alongside the original three.
 For topics requiring specialized knowledge (medical, legal, financial), clear bylines and credential displays matter significantly.

 Multimedia strengthens experience signals when it showcases process or expertise: tutorial videos showing technique, charts visualizing original research, annotated images documenting field work.
 These assets are harder to fabricate than text alone.